arthurflor23/handwritten-text-recognition/README.md

 * `--arch`: network to be used (puigcerver, bluche, flor)
 * `--transform`: transform dataset to the HDF5 file
 * `--cv2`: visualize sample from transformed dataset
-* `--train`: train model with the dataset argument
+* `--train`: train model using the dataset argument
-* `--test`: evaluate and predict model with the dataset argument
+* `--test`: evaluate and predict model using the dataset argument
 * `--epochs`: number of epochs
 * `--batch_size`: number of the size of each batch